fbpx

 Saving for Retirement

 During our conversations with clients, we’ve discovered that despite their robust household income and home equity, their investments and superannuation savings fall short when it comes to funding their retirement.
-As a rule of thumb, maintaining at least 70% of your current household income is generally recommended to uphold your existing standard of living throughout your retirement years.
+According to the Association of Superannuation Funds of Australia (ASFA), retirees need an annual income of approximately $43,901 for singles and $62,083 for couples to maintain a comfortable lifestyle, emphasising the importance of planning and budgeting for retirement expenses.

 Creating income security and ensuring a successful and happy retirement is no easy task.
-Many Australians have been saving and preparing for retirement their entire working life.
+Many Australians have been saving and preparing for retirement their entire working lives.
 Thirty years ago most people could rely safely on social security and a pension to provide their income, however that is no longer the case.
 Today we have a much greater personal responsibility to create our own retirement income plan.
+Making voluntary superannuation contributions can significantly enhance retirement savings, as even small additional amounts can lead to substantial long-term financial growth.
+Highlighting the importance of voluntary contributions, making extra contributions, either before or after tax, can significantly increase an individual’s retirement fund balance.

 Risks and Challenges in Retirement Planning